I Had Filler To Fix My Dark Under-Eyes & It's A Game-Changer

 Is tear trough filler safe or high risk?

 Dr Ezra admits there’s a risk of serious complications (as mentioned above) but adds that it is very unlikely.
-“In experienced hands, this is a relatively low risk procedure but a very high impact one.”
-Thoroughly check your practitioner’s credentials and experience before putting your hollows in their hands – they should be a trained doctor or nurse (you can verify this by typing their name into the registers of the General Medical Council, Nursing & Midwifery Council or General Dental Council).
-Another great online platform is RealSelf, which enables you to view a person’s recent work, ratings and patient reviews.
+“In experienced hands, this is a relatively low-risk procedure but a very high impact one.”
+Thoroughly check your practitioner’s credentials and experience before putting your hollows in their hands – they should be a trained doctor or nurse.

 Advertisement